Quick Summary

 - Integration and Workflow Automation: Adobe Sign integrates with a comprehensive suite of Microsoft apps and other platforms like Salesforce, Workday, and ServiceNow.
 It offers pre-built integrations and supports workflow automation.

-- Compliance and Security: Adobe Sign provides enterprise-level security and compliance, reducing the risk and helping meet industry-specific regulations around the world, including HIPAA, FERPA, GLBA, and FDA 21 CFR Part 11.
+- Compliance and Security: Adobe Sign provides enterprise-level security and compliance, reducing risk and helping meet industry-specific regulations worldwide, including HIPAA, FERPA, GLBA, and FDA 21 CFR Part 11.

 - Custom Branding and Document Management: Users can customize their branding and add logos, taglines, and welcome messages to emails requesting signatures.
-It also offers tools to create, edit, sign, collaborate on PDFs, manage signatures, and organize electronic records.
+It also offers tools for creating, editing, signing, collaborating on, and managing PDFs, as well as organizing electronic records.

 Pricing